microsoft/workshop-library/learn-github/README.md

 ![delete second step](./images/delete-2.png)

 > What just happened?
 The small change you made to your branch was copied into the main branch of your repository.
 You can use this technique to contribute to an open source project that accepts pull requests.
+Check the repo's issues tab to see if anything is marked as open for contribution.

-## Quiz or Code Challenge
+## Post-Quiz
 [Take a quiz](https://docs.microsoft.com/learn/modules/contribute-open-source/6-knowledge-check) to test your knowledge.

 ## Next steps